aptos-labs/actions-old/download-artifacts/README.md

           run-id: ${{ github.event.workflow_run.id }}
           # "pattern" specifies a regex of artifact names to download.
 Default is to download all artifacts.
           pattern: '^.*-test-results$'
-          # "path" is the destination directory to write out artifacts to.
+          # "dir" is the destination directory to write out artifacts to.
 The default is "artifacts".
-          path: 'my-artifacts'
+          dir: 'my-artifacts'
           # If "extract" is set to true, artifacts will be unzipped to path/<artifact-name>.
 Defaults to false.
           extract: true
       # At this point, the artifacts are available in the "artifacts" directory.
 They can be processed as appropriate.